grantjr1842/delayed-streams-modeling/README.md

 moshi-server worker --config configs/stt/config-stt-en_fr-hf.toml
 ```

-Once the server has started, use the Rust clients in `client/rust` or the
+Once the server has started, use the Rust clients in `client/rust` to connect.
-WebSocket helpers in `tools/stt-client` and `tools/tts-client` to connect.
 </details>

 <details>